NuGet/docs.microsoft.com-nuget/docs/consume-packages/Package-Restore.md

 2. If you still experience missing packages or package-related errors (such as error icons in Solution Explorer in Visual Studio), you may need to [Reinstall and update packages](../consume-packages/reinstalling-and-updating-packages.md).

-   In Visual Studio, the Package Manager Console is a very flexible tool for reinstalling packages.
+   In Visual Studio, the Package Manager Console provides flexible options for reinstalling packages.
 See [Using Package-Update](reinstalling-and-updating-packages.md#using-update-package).

 ## Restore using Visual Studio